North Korea holds anniversary military parade, South Korea says | DW | 10.10.2020

 North Korea has celebrated the 75th anniversary of its ruling party with what appears to be a large military parade, according to South Korea.
-Observers say the North may use the opportunity to unveil new weapons.
+Observers have said the North may use the opportunity to unveil new weapons.

 North Korean state media has not shown any signs of a parade, but images were picked up by South Korean intelligence.
 It was unclear whether the early morning activity was a large parade or a practice.
 The anniversary is often used to showcase military power.

-"There was a sign that North Korea conducted a military parade this morning at Kim Il Sung Square, mobilizing large scale equipment and personnel," it said in a statement.
+"There was a sign that North Korea conducted a military parade this morning at Kim Il Sung Square, mobilizing large scale equipment and personnel," South Korea's Joint Chiefs of Staff said in a statement.

 "South Korea and US intelligence authorities are closely monitoring developments, including for the possibility that it was the main event."